joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Make Symbol use a simpler/faster algorithm and scale Delete key now does delete, not cut
 	Deleted the commands folder from the templates.
+	Switch from CuraEngine 4 to CuraEngine 5 for integrated slicing

 v1.0.4
 ===========